 Kīholo to Keawaiki

-The Hike: Beginning at the roundabout parking area, walk a few yards out to Kīholo Bay and enjoy the view.
+Hike: Beginning at the roundabout parking area, walk a few yards out to Kīholo Bay and enjoy the view.
 Keep your eye on the murky water here because honu, green sea turtles, love to eat the seaweed in the bay.
-After you've checked out some interesting tidepools, hike northeast for less than a tenth of a mile and keep your eye on the woodline behind the beach for Keanalele, a collapsed lava tube with a freshwater spring that is great for a dip.
-Keanalele gets a lot of use since it's so close to the trailhead, so take care to Leave No Trace and try not to wear fresh sunscreen into the tube because it can create a gross oil slick inside.
-After enjoying Keanalele, continue north along Kīholo.
+After you've checked out some interesting tidepools, hike northeast for less than a tenth of a mile and keep your eye on the woodline behind the beach for Keanalele, a collapsed lava tube with a freshwater spring.
+Continue north along Kīholo.
 You'll eventually pass a yellow mega-mansion, where you'll begin to pass by private properties.
 Hug the coastline and don't disturb any residents.
 One unique structure is called the "Bali House," and you surely won't miss it.
 You'll eventually round a nice bay with more private property and cross a small man-made stream on a little bridge.
 The little stream leads to Wainanali'i Pond, which is private property.
 After passing the stream, you'll be away from all the private property concerns.
 You're about a mile from the trailhead.
-The brackish turquoise lagoon in front of you was once a gigantic fishpond constructed by Kamehameha I in 1810 that had a two-mile seawall that was six feet tall and twenty feet wide.
+Wainanali'i, the brackish turquoise lagoon in front of you was once a gigantic fishpond constructed by Kamehameha I in 1810 that had a two-mile seawall that was six feet tall and twenty feet wide.
 In 1859, a lava flow from Mauna Loa traveled 30 miles and destroyed this incredible engineering feat, leaving the lagoons you see today.
 These brackish lagoons provide an incredible spot for a swim.
 Honu, green sea turtles, love the lagoons as well and you should give them plenty of space.
 When you're ready, hike around the lagoon.
 You can hike out on the narrow strip of land that creates the final lagoon if you'd like.
 Once you round the corner after the lagoon, you enter a world of stark lava.
 The trail can be difficult to follow at times, but there is often white coral marking the easiest route through the lava.
 In general, stay near the coast if you lose the trail and look out for coral markers and ahu (cairns).
 You're walking on the 1859 lava flows from Mauna Loa that destroyed Kamehameha's fishpond.
-Take your time and explore some of the fascinating lava features in the area.
+Take your time and explore some of the fascinating lava features in Relaxing After a Hikethe area.
 You could hike a portion of this coastline and turn around at any time for a very nice day.
 Ohiki Bay is 1.25 miles from where you left the lagoon and started hiking on bare lava.
 It's then another 1.25 miles until you reach Keawaiki Bay.
 There is a large tract of private property on the southern end of Keawaiki, so you should obviously hug the shoreline near here and avoid trespassing.
-At Keawaiki, you can either retrace your steps for a long 8.5 mile round trip or you can use the ancient Ala Loa trail to make a loop back to the lagoon.
+At Keawaiki, you can either retrace your steps for a 8.5 mile round trip or you can use the ancient Ala Loa trail to make a loop back to the lagoon.
 The Ala Loa, or King's Trail, was an ancient trail that spanned most of the island and many parts are still walkable today.
 A word of caution: this inland trail is extremely hot and stagnant out of the coastal breezes you enjoyed on the hike out.
 I only recommend hiking this trail early in the morning before the sun can cook the lava and raise the ambient temperature.
 I also think hiking along the coast is more scenic and interesting.
 So, either retrace your steps back to Kīholo or make the loop.
 If you choose to make the loop, the round trip mileage is 8.0.
 From Keawaiki, hike east along the access road easement until you reach the obvious intersection with the ramrod-straight Ala Loa.
 Hike south on the Ala Loa until you reach the lagoon and then rejoin the trail back to Kīholo.